datalakehouse/dbt-to-dataform/README.md

 # DBT to Dataform Conversion

-This jupyter process converts a project written in DBT by a Dataform project.
+This jupyter process converts a project written in DBT to a Google Dataform project.
 [In this spreadsheet](https://docs.google.com/spreadsheets/d/1ZJqYl7eK6DQ5mnDjELzpOH4_ukS5unuk3PN12R_6Hb8/edit?usp=sharing), you can see the details about the objects that are converted by the python code, and some important notes about possible limitations, as well as the roadmap for future implementations.

 ## Process to follow before running notebook

-* Make sure you already have dataform installed on your computer; If it's not, you follow use [this walkthrough.](https://docs.google.com/document/d/1SDNsITMVg014fpeAJeV8__GLgU_K5BrwpXPDNSLhvmU/edit?usp=sharing)
+* Make sure you already have dataform installed on your computer; If it's not, just follow [this walkthrough.](https://docs.google.com/document/d/1SDNsITMVg014fpeAJeV8__GLgU_K5BrwpXPDNSLhvmU/edit?usp=sharing)
 * Make sure you have DBT's source repository on your local machine;
 * Clone this repository on the same path as you have your DBT Project
     * gh repo clone datalakehouse/dbt-to-dataform